tjodelberg/verilog-mode-quickstart/README.md

 **Quick start:**
   1. Get Vundle by running this command: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
-  2. Clone this repo to your home directry: `git clone https://github.com/tjodelberg/verilog-mode-quickstart ~/`
+  2. Clone this repo into any new directory: `git clone https://github.com/tjodelberg/verilog-mode-quickstart ~/verilog-mode-quickstart`
-  3. Copy or rename `.vimrc_example`.
-This file has the configuration for Vundle and the plugin for vim-verilog-mode.
-Either rename this file as `.vimrc` if you do not have one, or copy and paste the contents into your own `.vimrc`.
+  3. Copy or rename `.vimrc_example` and move into your home directory.
+Either copy this this file `cp .vimrc_example ~/.vimrc` if you do not have one, or  paste the contents into your own `~/.vimrc` if you have one.
+This example contains Vundle and verilog-mode-vim plugin installation.
   4. Open your `.vimrc` in vim and type `:PluginInstall`.
-This is the Vundle command to install the plugins.
-Save and quit.
+This is the Vundle command to install the plugins. `:q` to exit Vundle then `:wq` to save and quit.
-  5. The `elisp` directory contains the verilog-mode plugin for emacs already decompressed.
-No need to edit.
+  5. Copy the `elisp` directory into your home directory: `cp -r elisp ~/`.
+This contains the emacs verilog-mode plugin.
   6. Look at the `README` in the verilog_examples for how to run an example.

 **How does it work?**